 ☕️ Turkish Coffee Making and Fortune Telling Workshop

-Rating: 4.9 ⭐️ | Duration: 2 hours
+Rating: 4.9 ⭐️

 Making Turkish coffee is an art form in itself (as you’ve probably noticed from drinking all the Türk kahvesi!) and now you can learn the secrets of this ancient ritual with this fun cooking class.

 The class consists of two parts: during the first half, you’ll learn some fun tidbits about the history of Turkish coffee and learn how to brew the perfect cup.
-During the break, you’ll also try two different types of Turkish coffee before moving to the second half of the class: fortune telling!
+During a short break, you’ll also try two different types of Turkish coffee before moving to the second half of the class: fortune telling!

 The art of Turkish fal (coffee fortune telling) is almost as old as the drink itself: after you finish drinking your cup of coffee, it’s time to reveal your future as the instructor teaches you how to interpret the results of your coffee grounds.

 As a bonus, you’ll get to take home a traditional cezve (coffee pot), bag of Turkish coffee, and a cup as your gift!
+Speaking of which, they make excellent Turkish souvenirs for friends and family too. 🙂

 🌃 Istanbul Night Tour

-Rating: 5 ⭐️ | Duration: 3 hours
+Rating: 5 ⭐️

 If you’ve had one too many cups of Turkish coffee from the previous tour (we don’t blame you), how about using that energy and going on a night tour of Istanbul? 😉